black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 Now your update function needs to use the argument you pass into it.

 Inside the update function, change the value of the button1.innerText assignment to be location["button text"].
 That way, you use bracket notation to get the "button text" property of the location object passed into the function.

+# Step 65
+location["button text"] is an array with three elements.
+Change the button1.innerText assignment to be location["button text"][0] which represents the first element of the array.